-On page 5, HUD states " Offer for Sale to the resident organization," noting that 24 CFR 970.99(b) (1) of the regulation requires that the public housing agency offer the opportunity to purchase the property proposed for disposition to any eligible resident organization, resident management, etc. if the resident expressed interest in buying the property.
+On page 5, HUD states "Offer for Sale to the resident organization," noting that 24 CFR 970.99(b) (1) of the regulation requires that the public housing agency offer the opportunity to purchase the property proposed for disposition to any eligible resident organization, resident management, etc. if the resident expressed interest in buying the property.
 But MPHA has chosen not to provide an opportunity based on the exception found in 24 CFR 970.9(6)(3) because MPHA said it will keep the public housing low-income.
 This is not true.
-We know former MPHA executive director Greg Russ stated at MPHA board meeting on May 16, 2018, that scattered sites will turn over to developers, see 1:43 of this video taken at this board meeting.
-Russ also stated that people who make between \$80,000 to \$120,000 will be offered opportunities to purchase the properties. https://tinyurl.com/yyeh5u6g.
+We know former MPHA executive director Greg Russ stated at MPHA board meeting on May 16, 2018, that scattered sites will turn over to developers, see 1:07:48 of this video taken at this board meeting.
+Russ also stated that people who make between \$80,000 to \$120,000 will be offered opportunities to purchase the properties.
+"MPHA could partner with someone to add "other types of housing", https://tinyurl.com/yyeh5u6g.